yiochou/Resume/README.md

 <!-- You have to wrap the "left" and "right" half of these headings in spans by
 hand -->

+### <span> OneDegree, Backend Engineer </span> 2021/10 - present

+##### Tech: Python, PostgresSQL, SQLAlchemy

+- Led the team of 4 backend engineers.
+Planned and Assigned tasks to members.
+Coordinated with them to have good teamework and improve efficiency.
+- Rejuvenated core insurance modules progressively for better product usability.
+Developed flexible rule engine that user can write python code to calculate and make decisions.
+- Clarified numerous legacy codes with PM and senior members.
+Scheduled tasks and cleaned up these codes step by step.

 ### <span> SoundOn, Backend Engineer </span> 2020/7 - 2021/7

-##### Tech: NodeJS, PostgresSQL, GCP, K8S, BigQuery, Dataflow, CircleCI, Firebase, React
+##### Tech: NodeJS, PostgresSQL, GCP, K8S, BigQuery, Dataflow, CircleCI, Firebase, React, Redux

 - Developed new features of podcast hosting service and podcast player.
 Refactored the legacy code base.
-- Built alert system on GCP, and integrated with Slack to notify developers in real-time.
 - Scheduled ETL cron jobs to process and aggregate BigQuery data for performance analytics of podcast shows and podcast rankings.
 - Migrated database from Firestore (NoSQL) to PostgresSQL with zero downtime, and transformed dirty documents into consistent records.
-- Supported frontend team (React, Redux, and Prerender), app team (Flutter)。
+- Built alert system on GCP, and integrated with Slack to notify developers in real-time.

 ### <span> LJIT.io, Frontend/Backend Engineer </span> 2018/5 - 2020/2